Giant Shipper Bets Big On Ending Its Carbon Emissions. Will It Pay Off?

 - Will new technology eventually be cheaper than oil?

-- And will the world will actually decide to tackle climate change, and impose regulations with teeth?
+- Will the world actually decide to tackle climate change, and impose regulations with teeth?

 A lot on the line